 When your cup doesn’t exactly runneth over, it can be hard to feel feminine in our breast-obsessed world.

-But bigger isn’t always better, and while there are challenges to dressing a small chest, there are advantages, too.
-Here are 9 tips on how to dress to look and feel feminine when you are flat chested.
+But bigger isn’t always better, and while there are challenges to dressing a small chest, there are advantages.
+Here are 9 tips on how to dress to look and feel feminine when you are flat-chested.

 Fortunately, there’s an upside to your lack of cleavage.
-It allows you to pull off cowl neck tops and plunging V necklines.
-Both styles look quite elegant and are the best tops for small busted women.
+It allows you to pull off cowl neck tops and plunge V necklines.
+Both styles look quite elegant and are the best tops for small-busted women.

 The cowl neck adds more volume, enhancing the appearance of your chest.
 The V-neck closely hugs the curve of your breasts, making “ the girls” look bigger than they really are.

 Long necklaces that fall between your breasts create a fuller look by filling up space.
-Shorter styles draw attention to you collarbone, creating a dainty, ladylike look .
+Shorter styles draw attention to your collarbone, creating a dainty, ladylike look.

-Looking curvier instead of stick straight also helps you look chestier.
-The best kinds of clothes for small busted women nip in at the waist, making your bust look fuller by contrast.
+Looking curvier instead of sticking straight also helps you look chestier.
+The best kinds of clothes for small-busted women nip in at the waist, making your bust look fuller by contrast.